aaltowebapps/MobileWebAppsExamples/README.md

     cp ../MobileWebAppsExamples/sinatraHelloWorld/* .

 ### Configure the application
-Heroku requires two files for configuring and starting the application: Gemfile and config.ru We can copy the Gemfile from the examples directory:
+Heroku requires two files for configuring and starting the application: Gemfile and config.ru.
+We can copy the Gemfile from the examples directory:

-    cp ../MobileWebAppsExamples/Gemfile
+    cp ../MobileWebAppsExamples/Gemfile .

 We can create the file config.ru in this way: